 If you want to ensure your radio station’s digital assets continue to operate or that they can be transferred elsewhere in your absence, then it pays to know what you can and cannot redistribute after you’ve gone.

-Each platform will have its terms and conditions, so you may need to contact them individually to see what your rights are and whether any future income will go to your beneficiaries.
-Sometimes, a username and password is all it takes to transfer a service.
+Each platform will have its terms and conditions, so you may need to contact them individually to see your rights and whether any future income will go to your beneficiaries.
+Sometimes, a username and password are all it takes to transfer service.

 The Show Must Go On

-Your radio station’s digital portfolio may cover many parts of your personal life, so it helps to break the process down your exit strategy into three simple steps.
+Your radio station’s digital portfolio may cover many parts of your personal life, so it helps to break down your exit strategy into three simple steps.

 1) Make a Digital Inventory

-If you sit down and write a list of every application, website, and online service that requires a username and password, you would be astounded.
+You would be astounded if you sit down and write a list of every application, website, and online service that requires a username and password.
 There’s a lot of essential information locked behind virtual doors – and your heirs and executor won’t have the keys unless you leave them behind.